sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_59_EFLAGSregister/Quiz01.md

 **Description**

-a) When the sign of the previous operation changes, that is positive to negative or vice versa, the Sign flag will be set.

-b) When the sign of the previous operation changes, that is positive to negative or vice versa, the Sign flag will be set.

-c) When the sign of the previous operation changes, that is positive to negative or vice versa, the Sign flag will be set.

-d) When the sign of the previous operation changes, that is positive to negative or vice versa, the Sign flag will be set.
+When the sign of the previous operation changes, that is positive to negative or vice versa, the Sign flag will be set.

 ---
 ---